CigarLounge/sbox-TTT/README.md

 ## LICENSE

 Please note that anything inside of `/models/`, `/materials/`, and `/sounds/` does NOT fall under the GPL-3.0 License.
-These are compiled files which I am forced to distribute whenever a client downloads the gamemode (therefore they are included in the repo).
+These are compiled files which I am forced to distribute whenever a client downloads the game (therefore they are included in the repo).
 Everything else is GPL-3.0 License, so go wild.

 ## CONTRIBUTING